Music Publishers Association

 The Music Publishers Association of the United States (MPA) is a non-profit music publishing organization based in New York City.
 Founded in 1895, the MPA is the oldest music trade organization in the United States which addresses issues pertaining to print publishing with an emphasis on copyright education and advocacy.

 Tab and lyric sites

-Websites that offer lyrics and guitar tabs without licensing or permission from the artist or record label constitute copyright infringement.
+The MPA asserts that websites offering lyrics and guitar tabs without licenses from the music publisher or songwriters constitutes copyright infringement.
 Former MPA president Lauren Keiser stated that he wanted jail time in addition to fines and the removal of offending websites.

 In March 2006, the MPA issued a statement in which they explained their position on websites that distribute unauthorized sheet music and tablature.

 Several points are made in the statement: